-Remote Sensing for Biomass Estimation (Prof. Dr. Bui Quang Thanh, Prof. Dr. Tran Van Thuy and Prof. Dr. Jan-Peter Mund; VNU-HUS)
+Remote Sensing for Biomass Estimation (Dr. Bui Quang Thanh, Prof. Dr. Tran Van Thuy; VNU-HUS and Prof. Dr. Jan-Peter Mund; HNEE)

 Description: This course will expand on remote sensing concepts with a focus on agroforestry biomass estimation and measurement of tree canopy by using latest technology (Optical remote sensing, Radar, Lidar, UAV, etc.).
 Students gain practical experience in technologies-related data management, processing and analysis.

 Forest Management for Bio-energy Production (Dr. Ho Ngoc Son, Dr. Duong Van Thao and Dr. Do Hoang Chung; TUAF)

 Description: The course will present forest management issues, silvicultural alternatives, biomass production from forests, and designing of low impact operations.
 Students learn about current and future trends using forest biomass for bio-energy production, sustainability of biomass production for bio-energy, forest management issues, silvicultural alternatives, opportunities and challenges for forest sector.

 Logistic applications in sustainable forest-based bioeconomy (Timo Antero Leinonen; XAMK)